 Figure 5.2.2.3.2-1: NF Heart-Beat

 1. The NF Service Consumer shall send a PATCH request to the resource URI representing the NF Instance.
-The payload body of the PATCH request shall contain a "replace" operation on the "nfStatus" attribute of the NF Profile of the NF Instance, and set it to the value "REGISTERED" or "UNDISCOVERABLE".
+The content of the PATCH request shall contain a "replace" operation on the "nfStatus" attribute of the NF Profile of the NF Instance, and set it to the value "REGISTERED" or "UNDISCOVERABLE".